Christophe-Martini/gcd-project/README.md

 ###First step:

-The process of getting and cleaning data leads to select variables from the test and training sets that are relevant for the project only.
+The process of getting and cleaning data leads to select variables from the test and training sets files that are relevant for the project only.

 Thus, measurements on the mean and standard deviation for each measurement (66 variables) were selected only among 561 variables.